Nuclear chain reaction

-A nuclear chain reaction occurs when the output of one reaction causes more reactions to occur.
+A nuclear chain reaction occurs when the output of one nuclear reaction causes more nuclear reactions to occur.
 These chain reactions are almost always a series of fission events, which give off excess neutrons.
 It is these excess neutrons that can go on to cause more fission events to occur, hence the name chain reaction.
 Nuclear chain reactions are essential to the operation of nuclear power plants.

 Chemical reactions involve different chemical species recombining.
 Nuclear reactions involve different flavours of nuclei (called nuclear species) interacting.
 Many chemical reactions are also chain reactions, with many similarities to nuclear chain reactions.
 These similarities include: